SNIA/Swordfish-datadog-sample-dashboard-integration/Documents/Swordfish Datadog Install Guide.md

 2. Login to the Datadog web site ( <https://app.datadoghq.com/> )

-3. Create API keys and Application keys (<https://app.datadoghq.com/account/settings#api/>) which we have to use in our local services.
+3. Create API keys and Application keys (<https://app.datadoghq.com/account/settings#api/>) which is used in our local services.
 Note: A Datadog account required.

 ![](media/1ba1edb0e25e049dfc8b297fc0a3ad7b.png)

 1. Install Datadog to a Local machine.

->   Recommend: Ubuntu 16.04 (Swordfish tested configuration)
+    Recommend: Ubuntu 16.04 (Swordfish tested configuration)

->   Also supported: Windows 7, 8 and 10
+    Also supported: Windows 7, 8 and 10

 >   Should generate install steps for common OS’s, not just Ubuntu…

-1.  *Installation Steps: (Provided information for Ubuntu Linux configuration)*
+1. Installation Steps: (Provided information for Ubuntu Linux configuration)

     Run the below commands to install Datadog in local machine.